PHILADELPHIA ATHLETICS

-From the White Elephants of the east coast to the green and gold of the west coast, the Athletics have had a colorful and successful run in the American League, witnessing its birth and leading its geographic expansion to the Midwest and west coast.
+From the white elephants of the east coast to the green and gold of the west coast, the Philadelphia Athletics have had a colorful and successful run in the American League, witnessing its birth and leading its geographic expansion to the Midwest and west coast.
 Along the way, the Athletics have done much to influence and shape the destiny of the national game.

-For its inaugural season of 1901, the American League awarded a franchise to Philadephia and the Shibe family, which had made its name in the sporting goods business.
-Connie Mack, a serviceable catcher in the 19th Century, became the man to oversee baseball operations for the team, and he proceeded to do so for the next fifty years, a record of longevity unmatched in the game.
+For its inaugural season of 1901, the American League awarded a franchise to Philadelphia and the Shibe family, which had made its name in the sporting goods business.
+Connie Mack, a serviceable catcher in the 19th century, became the man to oversee baseball operations for the team, and he proceeded to do so for the next 50 years, a record of longevity unmatched in the game.

-The Athletics debuted on April 26, 1901 with a 5-1 loss to Washington and won the franchise's first game 8-5 over the Red Sox three days later.
+The Athletics debuted on April 26, 1901 with a 5-1 loss to Washington and won the franchise's first game 8-5 against the Red Sox three days later.
 Nap Lajoie was the star of this first team, hitting .422 (still an American League record).
-He also recorded fourteen home runs and drove in one-hundred twenty-five runs — a Triple Crown performance.
+He also recorded 14 home runs and drove in 125 runs — a Triple Crown performance.

 Because the World Series was not devised until 1903, the Mackmen had to wait until their 1905 pennant to participate in a fall classic.
 They got there behind the spinning of Waddell (26-11, 1.48) and Plank (25-12, 2.26) and a young Chief Bender (16-11, 2.83).
 Philadelphia lost the series to the New York Giants 4-1, a bitter pill to swallow since it was Giant manager John McGraw who had disparagingly labeled the Athletics as "White Elephants" when they were formed, a less-than-generous evaluation of the team and Mack's ability to manage it.

-He took the team apart so quickly, that the Athletics plummeted to last place in 1915, and lost a then-record one-hundred seventeen games in 1916.
+He took the team apart so quickly that the Athletics plummeted to last place in 1915, and lost a then-record 117 games in 1916.
 Things didn't improve until the mid 1920's when Mack began to assemble the greatest team of his tenure.

-The Athletics won three straight pennants in 1929-30-31 behind a sledgehammer of a lineup featuring Jimmie Foxx, the most prolific right hand home run hitter of his time.
-The burly slugger averaged .342 in these three years, totaling one-hundred homers and three-hundred ninety-three runs batted in.
+The Athletics won three consecutive pennants in 1929-31 behind a sledgehammer of a lineup featuring Jimmie Foxx, the most prolific right hand home run hitter of his time.
+The burly slugger averaged .342 in these three years, totaling 100 and 393 runs-batted-in.

-Foxx was backed by the equally fearsome Al Simmons, who averaged .378 over this three year span, getting two-hundred or more hits each year, totaling ninety-two home runs and four-hundred fifty runs batted in.
-Catcher Mickey Cochran would hit .331, .357, and .349 and handle a first-rate pitching staff led by arguably one of the best southpaws in American League history, Lefty Grove.
-Grove would win twenty, twenty-eight and thirty-one games in this span, leading the league in ERA and strikeouts in all three seasons.
+Foxx was backed by the equally fearsome Al Simmons, who averaged .378 during this three-year span, getting 200 or more hits each year, totaling 92 home runs and 450 RBI.
+Catcher Mickey Cochran would hit .331, .357 and .349 and handle a first-rate pitching staff led by arguably one of the best southpaws in American League history, Lefty Grove.
+Grove would win 20, 28 and 31 games in this span, leading the league in ERA and strikeouts all three seasons.
 With Rube Walberg and George Earnshaw sharing starter duties, the A's rarely wanted for a quality start.

-The Athletics won the 1929 World Series over the Cubs in five games, using an amazing ten-run seventh inning rally to erase an 8-0 deficit and win the pivotal fourth game.
+The Athletics won the 1929 World Series against the Cubs in five games, using an amazing 10-run seventh inning rally to erase an 8-0 deficit and win the pivotal fourth game.
 They also won in 1930, but lost in 1931, both against St. Louis.

-Foxx made a run at Ruth's single season home run record in 1932, (fifty-eight home runs, one-hundred sixty-nine runs batted in & .349) and Grove went 25-10 but the team finished a distant second to the Yankees.
+Foxx made a run at Ruth's single season home run record in 1932 with 58 homers.
+He also knocked in 169 runs and batted.349).
+Grove went 25-10 but the team finished a distant second to the Yankees.
 Again facing financial problems, Mack began slowly selling off his team rather than pay the salaries commanded by his stars.
 In the next few seasons Grove, Foxx, Simmons and Cochran would be gone and the Athletics would never know another post season while in Philadelphia.
 In fact, the team finished last nine times between 1935-46.

 Mack finally retired after the 1950 season and his sons, now running the team, could no longer maintain the financial viability of a perennial loser.
 Attendance had slipped badly as had the Shibe Park neighborhood.
 The Mack family sold the team to businessman Arnold Johnson, who took the franchise west to Kansas City in 1954.